Learning by Surprise: Adaptive Mitigation of Model Collapse in Large Language Models: Learning by surprise: a data filtering strategy for mitigating model collapse

-As Figure~\ref{fig:mitigation_results} shows, our mitigation strategy effectively prevents model collapse, achieving an average linguistic entropy comparable to the approach that randomly samples human-authored documents.
+As Figure~\ref{fig:mitigation_results} shows, the perplexity-based filtering strategy effectively helps prevent model collapse, achieving an average linguistic entropy comparable to the approach that randomly samples human-authored documents.
 As expected, the entropy-based strategy reaches the highest levels of linguistic entropy, since it is explicitly optimized for that metric.
-A similar trend holds for commonsensical inference accuracy: over simulation steps, the surplexity-based strategy achieves the highest accuracy, slightly outperforming the human-text baseline.

-However, the most striking benefits of the surplexity-based strategy emerge in terms of the average Gini coefficient and the percentage of collapsed predictions.
-On both metrics, it consistently yields the lowest values, indicating a more balanced next-token probability distribution and less overconfident, repetitive generation.
-Similar results hold for Llama3 and Mistral (see Figure~\ref{fig:mitigation_allmodels} in the Appendix).
+A similar trend holds for commonsensical inference accuracy: as AI autophagy unfolds, the perplexity-based filtering strategy achieves the highest accuracy, slightly outperforming the baseline where fine-tuning is performed on human-authored documents.
+The most striking benefits of the perplexity-based strategy emerge in the average Gini coefficient and the percentage of collapsed predictions: across both metrics, it consistently achieves the lowest values among baseline strategies, indicating a reduced concentration of probability mass on a few tokens.
+Similar results hold for Llama3-8B, Mistral-7B, and Qwen3-0.6B (see Figures ~\ref{fig:mitigation_allmodels_entropy}, \ref{fig:mitigation_allmodels_hellaswag}).

-To understand which documents are selected by the surplexity-based strategy, we analyze the top 1,000 documents chosen for fine-tuning at each simulation step $j$.
-These documents can be either human-authored or AI-generated and are ranked by their surplexity given model $M_j$.
-Figure~\ref{fig:mitigation_selected_docs} shows the proportion of selected documents by source.
-Although nearly all selected documents are human-authored, the share of AI-generated documents increases slightly toward later simulation steps, suggesting that some may reach higher surplexity if the process continues.
-Among human-authored sources, \texttt{wiki} contributes the fewest documents (fewer than 100 per step) because its content is consistently less surprising to the model (as shown in Figure~\ref{fig:surplexity_on_datasets}).
-While \texttt{sci} documents are generally preferred, the number of selected documents from \texttt{sci} and \texttt{xls} alternates across simulation steps in a complementary, oscillating pattern.
-When model $M_j$ is fine-tuned primarily on \texttt{xls}, its surplexity on that dataset decreases in the next step, making \texttt{xls} documents less likely to be selected again.
+To investigate which documents are selected by the perplexity-based filtering strategy, we analyze the top $1{,}000$ documents (either human-authored or AI-generated) with the highest perplexity at each simulation step $j$.
+Figure~\ref{fig:mitigation_selected_docs} shows that, although nearly all selected documents are human-authored, the share of AI-generated documents increases slightly toward later simulation steps.
+Among human-authored sources, Wikitext contributes the fewest documents (less than 100 per step).
+While SciAbs documents are generally preferred, the number of selected documents from SciAbs and XL-Sum alternates across simulation steps in a complementary, oscillating pattern.
+When model $M_j$ is fine-tuned primarily on XL-Sum, its perplexity on that dataset decreases in the next step, making XL-Sum documents less likely to be selected again.
 This highlights that the property of causing model collapse is not an intrinsic characteristic of a document, but rather depends on the relationship between the document and the specific model.